Jcparkyn/phetch/README.md

 If you're using Visual Studio, you can also install via the built-in NuGet package manager.

+## Contributing

+Any contributions are welcome, but ideally start by creating an [issue](https://github.com/Jcparkyn/phetch/issues).

 ## Comparison with other libraries

 - **[Fluxor](https://github.com/mrpmorris/Fluxor), [Blazor-State](https://github.com/TimeWarpEngineering/blazor-state) or [Cortex.Net](https://github.com/jspuij/Cortex.Net):** These are general-purpose state management libraries, so: